Cash flow has been a growing cause for concern within the sector for a number of years.

-The fund is currently open to applications.
-For further details on the fund and to apply, please visit Community Arts, Culture and Heritage Fund page.
+The fund is now closed to new applications.
+For further details on the fund, please visit Community Arts, Culture and Heritage Fund page.

 National Lottery Awards for All Northern Ireland

-The programme provides funding between £300 and £10,000, and is currently accepting applications from voluntary and community organisations in Northern Ireland.
+The programme provides funding from £300 to £10,000, and is currently accepting applications from voluntary and community organisations in Northern Ireland.
 For eligibility criteria please visit the National Lottery Awards for All Northern Ireland website.

 The Scottish Government has announced several initiatives to support communities affected by COVID-19.
 These include: